shivamsaksham/DraculaUserbot/README.md

 ## Deploying You Own Userbot

-- After Fork go to Heroku , go to Deploy Section.
+- After Fork, go to Heroku , Create an App. name it anything.

+- Go to Deploy Section in your heroku all

-- Select Deploy from Github, Connect your Github account
+- Select "Deploy from Github", Connect your Github account

 - Search and select your repo